Rhys Darby: Career

 In February 2016, he played Guy Mann in the third episode ("Mulder and Scully Meet the Were-Monster") of season 10 of The X-Files.
 Darby, a long-time fan of the show, was thrilled by his experience on set.
 He saw this as an opportunity that only comes around every so often and said he'd return to the set the first chance he received.
 In 2018, Darby participated in a video together with Prime Minister of New Zealand Jacinda Ardern as part of a tourism campaign for the country in which they discussed why New Zealand was being excluded from world maps so frequently.

+Darby played the role of Nigel Billingsley in the 2017 film Jumanji: Welcome to the Jungle, and the 2019 sequel Jumanji: The Next Level.
+In 2025, it was announced that Darby would be reprising his role in the newest Jumanji installment.
 From 2022 to 2023, Darby starred in the HBO Max series Our Flag Means Death as pirate captain Stede Bonnet.
 The series received critical acclaim for its LGBTQ representation, in part due to the romantic relationship between Bonnet and Blackbeard, played by co-star Taika Waititi.
-Critics also praised Darby’s portrayal of Bonnet, calling it his “career-best” work and one of the best TV performances of the year.
+Critics also praised Darby’s portrayal of Bonnet, calling it his “career-best” work and one of the best TV performances of 2022.
 His performance earned several award nominations, including Peabody, Hollywood Critics Association and Astra Award nods.
-Darby has referred to Our Flag Means Death as “the best thing I’ve ever done” and his favourite TV project, with the role of Bonnet being the most challenging and complex of his career.
+Darby has referred to Our Flag Means Death as “the best thing I’ve ever done” and his favourite TV project, along with calling the role of Bonnet the most “challenging” and “complex” role of his career.

 Darby was tapped to host the 51st International Emmy Awards in November 2023.
 He later presented at the 75th Creative Arts Emmy Awards in January 2024 and the Art Directors Guild Awards in February 2024.
 In June 2024, Darby starred as the Interim Deputy Director of “Turalism” in a series of promotional videos for the fifth expansion of "Final Fantasy XIV", Dawntrail, taking the form of a tourism advertisement for the expansion's central setting, the continent of Tural.
 In November 2024, Darby announced he would be returning to stand-up comedy after nearly a decade long hiatus with a new show called The Legend Returns.
 The show toured throughout New Zealand, Australia, the UK and Ireland from May to August 2025.
+The show is set to debut in America in May 2026 as part of the Netflix Is A Joke comedy festival.

 Personal life

-Darby is the youngest of five children and was raised by a single mother.
-He was particularly close with his sister Linda, who helped raise him after his father left.
+Darby is the youngest of five children and grew up with a single mother.
+He was particularly close with his sister Linda, who helped mother him after their father left.

-He met his future wife and manager, Rosie Carnahan, while performing stand-up comedy at her café in Christchurch.
-The couple married in 2004 and have two sons together.
-As of July 2014, Darby and his family reside in Los Angeles, California.

-Darby has described himself as being on the spectrum and having ADHD.
+He met Rosie Carnahan while performing stand-up comedy at her café in Christchurch.
+She became his manager, they married in 2004, and they have two sons.
+As of July 2014, Darby and his family live in Los Angeles.
+Darby says that he is on the spectrum and has ADHD.